Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 If you are doing RL and want to store experience data in your own class, you can implement the following methods in your class to use AIToolbox RL models with it (for example AIToolbox::MDP::MaximumLikelihoodModel).

+You do not need to inherit from any class to implement these interfaces.

 ### Standard Experience ### {#exp}